NEW FEATURES IN THE ON-LINE CHECKLIST FOR 2009-2010

 5 NOVEMBER 2009

 I am most grateful to Jan De Langhe of Ghent University Botanical Garden, Belgium for contributing a large number of very high quality leaf image scans from living oaks in cultivation.
-These are from fresh material collected in the later half of the growing season.
-So far 137 images have been made available: it is hoped that this valuable work may be continued and extended next year and beyond.
+These are generally from fresh material collected in the later half of the growing season.
+Over 141 images were made available in 2009 with a further 273 during 2010.
 Click on a thumbnail appearing in a full name report and a high resolution version will load providing much diagnostic detail.
-For a list of names with leaf images to date, press here.
+For a list of all names with leaf images, press here, or, for a list of the newer images for 2011, press here.

 16 SEPTEMBER 2009